 A lot of the focus in the industry tends to be on early childhood skills, like lesson planning and the fundamentals of child development.
 But we’ve seen that educators who own their own businesses also need holistic professional development.
 They need support on how to manage their finances, how to plan for long-term growth in a program, and ways to expand or specialize to meet their community’s needs.

-We’ll discuss how to integrate professional development for family child care providers into statewide systems during an upcoming webinar.
-Join us!
+We discussed how to integrate professional development for family child care providers into statewide systems during a recent webinar.
+Catch up on the conversation!